ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles_abstract_class.md

 ## Calculate the profile steps in `x` | `calculate_profile_dx()`

-The difference or step size between each concurrent value in `x` is calulated by dividing the max value in `x` by the profile size minus one.
+The difference or step size between each concurrent value in `x` is calculated by dividing the max value in `x` by the profile size minus one.

 ## Calculate the profile `y` values | `calculate_profile_y()`